Anindya0207/javascript-algorithms/src/playground/Strivers/STRIVERS.md

 - Step 3: Divide the array elements + natural numbers (1-N) in two buckets left and right.
 Left bucket should consist all numbers which doesn't have setbit at the index we found at Step 2.
 And Right bucket should consist all numbers which has setbit at the index we found at Step 2
 - Step 4: Xor Left and Right bucket elements separately.
 We will get the missing and repeating numbers for sure.
 But we don't know which one is missing and which one is duplicate
 - Step 5: Iterate over the array to find out which one is missing and which one is duplicate

 --------------------------------------------------------------------------------------------------------------------------------
-15. Inversion count
+### 15. Inversion count

 Need to find the inversion count of an unsorted array.
 Inversion count is the array is how far from getting sorted. for 2, 4, 1, 3, 5 -> it is 3.
 [4,1] [2,1] [4,3]

-One way to do is insertion sort but it will be O(n^2)
+- One way to do is insertion sort but it will be O(n^2)

-Otherway to do is using merge sort -
+Other way to do is using merge sort -
 - Do Normal merge sort and while merging two arrays arr1 and arr2 take two pointers i and j  = 0
 - increment i and j such that if arr1[i] > arr2[j] count = count + arr.length - arr1[i] and j++ else i++
 - Means if for a ith elemnt in arr1 if it's more than jth elemtn of arr2 that arr2[j] can be formed a pair with all the elements after i in arr1